 Water in the Desert

-In this story of a truly singular life, Nabhan describes his childhood in the dunes along the southern shore of Lake Michigan, and the initial experiences of what will become a deep, lifelong attraction to wetlands, shorelines, and wild creatures.
-As a boy, school is excruciating and symptoms of neurodivergence are diagnosed as disabilities and dysfunctions.
-In college, Nabhan gravitates to the thinkers now associated with the dawn of ecology as a discipline, writes poetry, and travels to Baja California, where he first encounters the Indigenous communities who come to play a significant role in his life and work.
-His interest in earth-based spiritual practices leads him to take vows as an Ecumenical Franciscan Brother, an experience that helps open his “mind to what the heart already knew: that the earth itself—creation, for that matter—was the original scripture, the one that humans had nearly forgotten how to read.”
-Late in life, he returns to the land of his ancestors, finding points of resonance for a transformative vision of human culture as integrated with ecologies of interactions and reciprocities.
+As a boy growing up in the dunes along Lake Michigan’s southern shore, where school is excruciating and symptoms of neurodivergence are diagnosed as disabilities, Nabhan finds refuge and revelation in the natural world.
+In college, he gravitates to the thinkers now associated with the dawn of ecology as a discipline, writes poetry, and travels to the Galápagos Islands and Baja California, where he first encounters the Indigenous communities that will come to play a significant role in his life and work.
+His interest in earth-based spiritual practices leads him to take vows as an Ecumenical Franciscan Brother, which reminds him that “the earth itself—creation, for that matter—was the original scripture.”
+Late in life, he returns to the land of his ancestors, where he discovers a vision of kinship and climate resilience grounded in faith and ecology.
 And finally, when construction of the southern border wall begins, he collaborates with religious leaders to affirm Indigenous rights to the sacred places threatened by construction.

-At once a refreshingly humble account of the development of a profoundly ecological consciousness and an inspiring guide to the inclusive ethic and practice of care that will be required if we are to flourish in kinship on Earth, Water in the Desert is truly a book for our time.
+At once a refreshingly humble account of a pathbreaking scientist-activist’s journey and an inspiring guide to the deeply collaborative ethic and practice of care that will be required if we are to flourish in kinship on Earth, Water in the Desert is a book for our time.